Python SDK Reference¶

 ¶

-A cached event that provides access to fields and submessages.
+A cached event with attribute access to fields and submessages.

 ¶